India, Australia in Top 10 Wealthiest Countries

 According to the report individual wealth held "refers to the private wealth held by all the individuals in each country where wealth refers to the net assets of a person.
-Net assets includes all their assets including property, cash, equities, business interests less any liabilities".
+Net assets includes all their assets including property, cash, equities and/or business interests) less any liabilities".
 Government funds have been excluded from these figures.

 To know more about this report click below